k2view-academy/K2View-Academy/articles/26_fabric_security/04c_secret_manager_interface.md

-## Multi Secrets Management Providers and Instances Support
+## Multi Secrets Management Services and Instances Support

-You can use several secrets management services on the same Fabric, per your need, as demonstrated [here](/articles/26_fabric_security/04b_secret_manager_config.md#multi-secrets-management-providers-and-instances-support).
+You can use several Secrets Management services on the same Fabric, per your needs, as demonstrated [here](/articles/26_fabric_security/04b_secret_manager_config.md#multi-secrets-management-providers-and-instances-support).

-### Multi Secrets Management Providers
+### Multi Secrets Management Services

 If you provisioned several secret management providers at the config.ini file (and they are set to be enabled), then, by default, Fabric will try to acquire the secret from each of them, until succeeding to resolve it.